Schrausser/Velho-s-Cosmographia-tables/velho_tab01.md

 STRELAS			Sterne		Stars
 FIRMAMENTO		Firmament	Firmament
 ~~~

+Table 3.
 Display and translation of *sphere parameters* starting at the top right in a clockwise direction.
 ~~~
 Parameter					Text